03kiko/Pomodoro-Timer/README.md

 [Live Demo](https://03kiko.github.io/Pomodoro-Timer/);

 ## What's next ?
-The idea of this project is to add some functionalities to make *ErickKS* work more complete.
+The idea of this project is to add some functionalities to make *ErickKS* work more complete and lear a little bit more of Js, Html and Css.
 There is many more things to add so feel free to do a pull request!

 ## What I added: